 Meibomian glands are present in our lids.
 The meibomian glands produce the oils that we need to keep eyes lubricated and to keep our tears from evaporating too quickly between blinks.
 MGD leads to people not producing the right “kind” of tears.
 There are many different kinds of problems people have with their tear quality.
 Ask your ophthalmologist during your yearly eye exam to find out if you have dry eyes.

 Eye infections can be a common ailment which can be treated easily.
-While the best course of action is to consult your doctor if you think you have an eye infection, there are some other things you can do to prevent infections from occurring in the first place, and to ease your symptoms when a diagnosis is confirmed.
+While the best course of action is to consult your doctor if you think you have an eye infection, there are some other things you can do to prevent infections from occurring in the first place and to ease your symptoms when a diagnosis is confirmed.

 Infections can be caused by a variety of different sources, including bacteria, fungi or viruses.
 Most of these are transferred by touching your eye after coming in contact with one of these sources.
 This means that frequent hand-washing is essential.
 You should make sure you wash your hands with soap and warm water every time you use the toilet, as well as when you use public transportation.
 You should also take care to wash your hands - or use an anti-bacterial hand sanitizer - frequently if you have a cold or are treating another infection, as you do not want to transfer this to your eye.

-The symptoms of an eye infection can vary depending on the infection cause and type, but in general, you may experience itching, redness and discomfort.
+The symptoms of an eye infection can vary depending on the infection cause and type, but in general, you may experience itching, redness, and discomfort.
 Some people notice swelling around their eye and you may also find that your eyes are either extra-dry or particularly watery.
-Some people also notice a discharge, blurred vision or an increased sensitivity to light.
+Some people also notice a discharge, blurred vision or increased sensitivity to light.
 Because many eye infections are contagious - especially conjunctivitis, or pink eye, which is among the most common types of eye infection - you have to take precautions to avoid spreading it to other people, or to your other eye.

-The most important reason to visit a eye specialist is to determine what type of eye infection you have.
+The most important reason to visit an eye specialist is to determine what type of eye infection you have.
 This will help them to advise the right type of treatment for you.
 Make sure to use a clean washed cloth each time to avoid spreading the infection further.
-Best way is to use tissue paper to wipe your tears or discharge and throw it in the trash.
-The most common type of treatment for an eye infection is drops, which are usually administered to the affected eye several times a day.
+The best way is to use tissue paper to wipe your tears or discharge and throw it in the trash.
+The most common type of treatment for eye infection is drops, which are usually administered to the affected eye several times a day.
 Ointments are also available, and if you are experiencing considerable swelling, your ophthalmologist may also recommend a type of steroid drop that acts as an anti-inflammatory agent.
 If you have a more serious or persistent eye infection, oral medications may also be prescribed.
 Antiviral or antibiotic medications can help to combat eye infections - especially if you experience them on a recurring basis.

 The types of bacterial eye infections include that of bacterial, fungal and viral.

 • Other viral eye infections (viral keratitis).
-Besides common pink eye, other viral eye infections include ocular herpes, which occurs with exposure to the Herpes simplex virus.
+Besides the common pink eye, other viral eye infections include ocular herpes, which occurs with exposure to the Herpes simplex virus.

 • Acanthamoeba keratitis.
 Contact lens wearers are at increased risk of encountering parasites that can invade the eye and cause a serious sight-threatening infection called Acanthamoeba keratitis.
 This is why contact lens wearers should observe certain safety tips, such as avoiding swimming while wearing contacts.